Sulthansyed/EverusInterview/README.md

 Query	: …………………………………………………………………………
 Output	: …………………………………………………………………………

-Ans: The answer has been attached in Ans.txt
+Ans: The answer has been attached in hiveAns.txt

 Question 2
 What command should you try if DBMS_OUTPUT.PUT_LINE is not doing what it is supposed to do?